melodyserra/FEWD39-Melody/week_3/README.md

 - Try to replicate the following mockups using what we've talked about in this class so far.
 - Utilize margins, padding, floats, positioning, etc.

-1. Stackers!
+1.Stackers!

 ![Stackers!](img/stackers.png)

-2. The Mirror
+2.The Mirror

 ![The Mirror](img/the_mirror.png)

-3. The Skinny - *Stretch Exercise*
+3.The Skinny - *Stretch Exercise*

 ![The Skinny](img/the_skinny.png)

-4. The Absolute - *Stretch Exercise*
+4.The Absolute - *Stretch Exercise*

 ![The Absolute](img/the_absolute.png)